Arithmetic bigness and a uniform Bogomolov-type result: Admissible adelic line bundles

 By \cite[\S8.1, Prop.
 4]{BLR}, $\pi^*:\Pic(S)\to \Pic(X)$ is injective.
 Then (1) follows from the fact that the maps $C(S^\an)\to C(X^\an)$ between the space of continuous functions is injective.

 For (2), if $\pi:X\to S$ admits a section $x:S\to X$, then we can set $\OM=x^*\OL$, and check that it satisfies the requirement.

 Assume that $S$ is normal in the following.
-Since the integral line bundle $M$ is given, it suffices to prove the existence of an integrable adelic $\QQ$-line bundle $\OM$ on $S$ extending $M$ such that $\OL$ is isomorphic to $\pi^*\OM$ as adelic $\QQ$-line bundles.
+It suffices to prove the existence of an integrable adelic $\QQ$-line bundle $\OM$ on $S$ extending $M$ such that $\OL$ is isomorphic to $\pi^*\OM$ as adelic $\QQ$-line bundles.
+In fact, once the adelic $\QQ$-line bundle $\OM$ exists, it is automatically an adelic line bundle, since $M$ is a line bundle (instead of only a $\QQ$-line bundle).

 Let $\ON$ be an integrable adelic line bundle on $X$.
 Denote by $d$ the degree of the underlying line bundle $N$ of $\ON$ on the generic fiber of $X\to S$, and assume that $d>0$.
 Set

 The motivation of this definition comes from \cite[Lem.
 4.6.1(2)]{YZ2}.